 The many Chelsea Flower Show routines and traditions dated back almost as far.
 After long days working to create the flower display, the family and staff would meet to enjoy a meal in their favourite wine bar.

 Laughter would flow round the table as they teased each other about funny occurrences, accidents and near misses.
-They’d talk about the challenges of forcing new varieties of roses – still young plants and with limited stock – to flower about two months earlier than the natural season and anxiously ask themselves if they’d managed to pull everything off.
+They’d talk about the challenges of forcing new varieties of roses – still young plants and with limited stock – to flower about a month earlier than the natural season and anxiously ask themselves if they’d managed to pull everything off.
 As critical as any RHS judge, they’d compare the stand against previous years, hoping and praying to add to their impressive tally of Chelsea Gold medals.

 David Austin Snr will be sadly missed, but it’s good to know his work will live on, ably guided by his son David, his grandson, Richard and their team of workers, growers and distributors around the world.